 In contrast with the water flow direction at 3 m depth, the flow direction at 6 m depth was little affected by the concurrent wind direction.
 At this depth the water flowed towards the north-west for the whole period (Figure 23, C).
-The flow direction at this depth is consistent with the observed plume flow direction from the mixing device

-(Figure 21) and the depth of the strongest current (Figure 22).
+The flow direction at this depth is consistent with the observed plume flow direction from the mixing device (Figure 21) and the depth of the strongest current (Figure 22).
 Below the thermocline, the water flow directions were not aligned with the wind or the current flow at 6 m depth (Figure 23, D).
-This indicates that the near bottom water was essentially decoupling from the upper water column due to the presence of the thermocline.
+This indicates that the near bottom water was essentially decoupled from the upper water column due to the presence of the thermocline.

-After the mixing device was turned off, the natural lake currents were assumed to become re-established.
-Before switching on the device on 18 March), the lake currents were moving towards the south-east then south-west and were not coupled with the wind stress on the lake surface (Figure 24).
+After the mixing device was turned off, the natural lake currents were assumed to have become re-established.
+Before switching on the device on 18 March, the lake currents at 6 m were moving towards the south-east then south-west and were not coupled with the wind stress on the lake surface (Figure 24).
 The mixing device was turned on at 10:00 am on 18 March and the current associated with the mixing device at 6 m depth was re-established about 11:00 am on 19 March, indicating a time lag of about 25 h (Figure 24).

 Figure 24.
 Estimating the time lag for the mixing device current to be established after switch on.
+Date and time of turn of and establishment of the ADCP current 100 m from the mixing device are marked on both plots.